vtex-apps/store-image/docs/README.md

  }
 ```

 You can now use the `list-context.image-list` block exported by the Store Image app.
-The block allows you to display images in your store with more composability since you can use it along with other `list-context` blocks to create a more flexible and customizable image slider.
+This block allows you to display images in your store with more composability since you can use it along with other `list-context` blocks to create a more flexible and customizable image slider.

-2. In any desired theme template, add the `list-context.image-list` block, declaring the `slider-layout` a child block.
+2. In any desired theme template, add the `list-context.image-list` block, declaring the `slider-layout` as a child block.
 For example:

 ```json
   "list-context.image-list#demo": {